hb9kns/plog/README.md

 The plog suite mainly consists of the (sh/bash) shell scripts `pubnext.sh` and `allpub.sh`, a configuration file, and a suitable directory structure.
+If you make use of character conversion (UTF8 or the like), also the script `convchars.sh` will be needed.

 It makes use of the standard command line tools like `grep` and `sed` available on almost all Unix systems.